This Is the Best Time to Buy These 43 Cheap Finds Throughout the Year

 • Boats: It’s the tail end of boat-show season.

-• Golf clubs: The season tees off in early spring, meaning last year's irons are on sale.
+• Golf clubs: The season tees off in early spring, meaning last year’s irons are on sale.
+But find out why golf clubs and these 13 other items are better to buy used.

 • Digital camera: Consumer Reports advises snapping up a digital camera in March and April—sales are best.